 Certain Plan investments are shares of mutual funds and units of a common and collective trust fund managed by JPMorgan and Chase Investment Services Corporation (an affiliate of JPMorgan).
 JPMorgan is the trustee, as defined by the Plan, and therefore, these transactions qualify as exempt party-in-interest transactions.
-Fees paid by the Plan for investment management, recordkeeping and trustee services were \$606,198 for the year ended December 31, 2011.
+Fees paid by the Plan for investment management, recordkeeping and trustee services were \$691,004 for the year ended December 31, 2012.

 Plan investments also include shares of the Company's common stock.
-Transactions in the Company's common stock also qualify as exempt party-in-interest transactions.
-At December 31, 2011 and 2010, the Plan held 1,019,052 and 1,055,571 shares, respectively, of the Company's common stock, with a cost basis of \$20,848,396 and \$18,532,771, respectively.
+Transactions in the Company's common stock qualify as exempt party-in-interest transactions.
+The Company's common stock reported on the Statements of Net Assets Available for Benefits was \$57,430,043 and \$41,302,999 at December 31, 2012 and 2011, respectively, which represented 1,675,312 and 1,528,578 shares (adjusted for the Company's three-for-two stock split effected in September 2012), respectively.